The 1947 Mountevans Rules Changed Professional Wrestling Forever

 • Heavyweight (Open Weight Division)

-This made the sport seem more professional and legitimate.
 It looked more like a real sport, and not a human cockfight.
 Something needed to change to save professional wreatling in Britain.

 As well as bringing weight classes in professional wrestling, the Admiral-Lord Mountevans Rules also codified the sport for the first time.